brice1252/ml-master/README.md

 ## 📂 Current Content
 1. **Linear Regression:** Implementation of linear regression for data prediction
 2. **K-Nearest Neighbors (KNN):** K-Nearest Neighbors algorithm with two different datasets
+3. **Decision Tree:** Classification and prediction using the Decision Tree algorithm

 ### 📊 Datasets
 - **car.data:** Dataset containing car-related information
 - **student.csv:** Dataset containing student information

-## 🎯 Future Plans
-- Adding codes for the following algorithms:
-  - K-Means Clustering
-  - Decision Tree
-  - Support Vector Machines (SVM)
-  - And more...

----
+- **processed.cleveland.data:** Heart disease dataset for medical data analysis

 ## 📢 Usage Guide
 Students can download the necessary codes and datasets from this repository for their practice and analyses.